JamesWoolfenden/learn-terraform/docs/help.md

 # Help

 If its been useful, let me know.
-If it out of date or broken also.
+If it's out of date or broken also.
 I'll appreciate it.
-Or If you think somethings missing or contribute?
+Or If you think something is missing or contribute?

 **Got a question?**